Connecting to Middfiles or Miisfiles

 How to use course folders on MiddFiles

-This page has specific instructions for connecting to and using file servers in the Macintosh OSX operating system.
-You may be looking for Windows instructions, or our description of Middfiles.
+This page has specific instructions for connecting to and using Middlebury file servers (middfiles and miisfiles) in the Macintosh OSX operating system.

-This page has specific instructions for connecting to and using file servers in the Windows operating system.
-You may be looking for Macintosh instructions, or our description of Middfiles.
+This page has specific instructions for connecting to and using Middlebury file servers (middfiles and miisfiles) using the Windows operating system.

-Cloud storage services such as Microsoft OneDrive (and SharePoint) or Google Drive (and Shared Drives) are commonly used instead of Middfiles.
+Cloud storage services such as Microsoft OneDrive (and SharePoint) or Google Drive (and Shared Drives) are commonly used instead of Middlebury file servers.